 During 2013, our NEOs were eligible to participate in the same GE Pension Plan, GE Supplementary Pension Plan and GE Excess Benefits Plan in which other eligible executives and employees participate.
 The GE Pension Plan is a broad-based tax-qualified plan under which eligible employees may retire at age 60 or later.
 Unlike the GE Pension Plan, the GE Supplementary Pension Plan and the GE Excess Benefits Plan are unfunded, unsecured obligations of GE and are not qualified for tax purposes.
 These plans are described in further detail in the narrative accompanying the "-2013 GE Pension Benefits Table."
-Pursuant to the terms of the Employee Matters Agreement, we will reimburse GE for the payment of pension benefits under the GE Supplementary Pension Plan and the GE Excess Benefits Plan when our NEOs are entitled to receive them.
+Pursuant to the terms of the Employee Matters Agreement (as defined in "Item 7.
+Certain Relationships and Related Transactions, and Director Independence-Relationship with GE and GECC-Employee Matters Agreement"), we will reimburse GE for the payment of pension benefits under the GE Supplementary Pension Plan and the GE Excess Benefits Plan when our NEOs are entitled to receive them.
 Our NEOs' benefits under these plans will continue to accrue until the date on which GE ceases to own at least 50% of our outstanding common stock.
 We do not intend to establish our own tax-qualified defined benefit pension plan for our employees, including our NEOs.